Professor Allsop's Alzheimer's Drug

 Studies on various model systems show that the drug is highly stable in the body, blocks the toxic effects of Aβ on nerve cells, and preserves memory.

-A North West based Clinical Research Organisation (MAC PLC) have agreed to progress this treatment towards human clinical trials, and although this is good news indeed, there are still a lot of experiments that need completing, for example to determine how to deliver the drug, and to look at its safety profile.
+A North West based Clinical Research organisation (MAC Clinical Research) have agreed to progress this treatment towards human clinical trials, and although this is good news indeed, there are still a lot of experiments that need completing, for example to determine how to deliver the drug, and to look at its safety profile.

 Update on Professor Allsop's work